ZebraRoy/repository-code-view-tool-mcp/README.md

 - `root` (string): The root directory of the repository
 - `mode` (string): The mode for listing files: 'glob', 'changed', 'staged'
 - `glob` (string | optional): The glob pattern to match files against (required if mode is 'glob')

-## Agent Instructions

-Agents can access detailed instructions by calling the `get-agent-instructions` tool.
-This tool returns a comprehensive guide on how to use the review toolkit effectively, including workflow steps, tool usage examples, and best practices.

-See [AGENT-INSTRUCTIONS.md](./AGENT-INSTRUCTIONS.md) for the same documentation in markdown format.

 ## Session Persistence